 The motor fuel index, a component of the private transportation index, is included in the transportation group of the Consumer Price Index (CPI).
-Together with the index for household fuels, it makes up the special energy index.
 The motor fuel index is published monthly at the U.S., regional, and area level.
 In addition, an average price per gallon is published monthly for gasoline (all types), regular unleaded, midgrade unleaded, premium unleaded, and diesel at the U.S. and regional level, and for select areas.

 The gasoline (all types) index, which has the majority of the weight of the motor fuel index, is composed of three grades of gasoline:

-The other motor fuels index is composed of automotive diesel fuel and alternative automotive fuels such as propane, natural gas, kerosene, alcohol, and electricity that is sold for use in consumer automobiles.
+The other motor fuels index is composed of automotive diesel fuel and alternative motor fuels such as Ethanol (E85/flex fuel and E15), biodiesel, natural gas, and electricity that is sold for use in consumer automobiles.

 The relative importance of an item category is its percent of the CPI weight as of December of the most recent year.